 Carbohydrates and fats are made of carbon, hydrogen and oxygen, during energy production they combine with oxygen you breath to become carbon dioxide (1 carbon and 2 oxygens) and water (2 hydrogens and 1 oxygen).
 Amino acids can provide fuel also as they are made of carbon, hydrogen and oxygen, but doing so introduces a problem because amino acids are also made of nitrogen atoms.
 Because the nitrogen is not burned, it has to be eliminated – and is usually eliminated as urea.

 The metabolomic studies suggest, though, that the nitrogen elimination system in ME/CFS is being overwhelmed – leaving the nitrogen to be eliminated in the form of ammonia (!) (which contains nitrogen) or nitric oxide/peroxynitrite – both of which can be highly toxic.
 Armstrong suspects these nitrogen byproducts of energy production could be interfering with the energy production process itself in ME/CFS.
 That – a situation where energy production produces something that wallops the energy production process – is, of course, the very definition of post-exertional-malaise (PEM).
 (By the way, if this is happening removing amino acids is not the way to go.)

 Armstrong recently received a donation to assess over 10,000 molecules in biofluids and cells to track nitrogen flows through the energy production system in people with ME/CFS and healthy controls.
-Health Rising will devote a full blog to this hypothesis over the next month or so.
+Health Rising will devote a full blog to this hypothesis in the future.

 New Problem – the Coronavirus